digitoimistodude/air-search/README.md

 Search result items by default use a template from the plugin.

-This template can be overridden by adding a file `youtheme/templates/air-search-item-default.php`
+Default template can be overridden by adding a file `youtheme/templates/air-search-item-default.php`

 Each post type can have their own template by adding a file `yourtheme/templates/air-search-item-{your-post-type}.php`